Luismbpr/0151_46_Labels_50_Percent/README.md

 - tacos
 - waffles

-(Please see 'data/class_names.txt' to see all the labels this model can be used for)
+Please see the 'class_names.txt' file located on data folder to see all the labels this model can be used for.

 <br>